Brexit and Sport

-The EU Referendum decision to leave the EU is a landmark moment in the political history of the United Kingdom.
-The consequences of the decision to withdraw will have far reaching consequences for the sector
+The referendum decision to leave the EU was a landmark moment in the political history of the United Kingdom and the consequences of the decision to withdraw will have far reaching consequences for the sector.

 Article 50 and settlement options

 Article 50 provides a two-year negotiating period with the departing Member State, but there is a general consensus that this will need to be extended for the UK's departure.
 Whilst Vote Leave have suggested a new settlement - including a UK-EU free trade deal - would be possible by May 2020, it is unlikely that two years will be long enough to work out the more complex trading accords and talks are likely to continue several years after officially leaving the EU.
 There are three broad options talked about:

 By staying in the looser European Economic Area, the UK would still have access to the EU's single market and participate in free movement of workers but without any say in how they evolve.
 The country would still contribute to the EU budget.
 As reported, banks prefer this model because it would preserve their access to EU customers.
 Negotiating its own free-trade agreement would limit most trade tariffs between the UK and the 27nation bloc.
 However it could take years to work out the extent of Britain's market access.
 For example, the EU's trade agreement with Canada took seven years to negotiate and still isn't ratified.

 Trading with the EU under World Trade Organization (WTO) rules would avoid the hassle of setting up a complex new agreement and the country could set its own trade tariffs.
 However, the UK would have no favorable relationship with the EU or any other country.

 Maintaining access to talent, UK production tax credits, and getting clarity around regulatory equivalence with the EU, are vital to resolving concerns about Brexit, says the Digital, Culture, Media and Sport Committee in its report.

 The Committee's report examines the potential impact of changes to three key areas: the workforce, funding and the regulatory environment.